NC-devC/CmdXploit/README.md

-You can execute any cool cmd code in java/lua
+You can execute any cool cmd code from github or any other service in java/lua/python